-(6) Web portal, e-mail or fax transmission may be used to expedite the filing process. (a) Paper copy required.
-Parties may submit documents to the commission electronically through the web portal, e-mail or fax on the date established for paper filing under the procedural schedule in an adjudicative proceeding, subject to the following conditions: (i) Timing.
+(6) Web portal, e-mail or fax transmission filing process. (a) Filing.
+Documents may be filed with the commission electronically through the web portal, e-mail or fax or in print by U.S. mail or hand delivery on the date established for filing under the procedural schedule in an adjudicative proceeding, subject to the following conditions: (i) Timing.
 Electronic submissions must be completed by 3:00 p.m. on the date established for filing.
-The commission encourages the use of the web portal rather than via e-mail or fax. (ii) Paper copy required.
-The commission must physically receive the original and required number of copies by 12:00 noon on the first business day following the filing deadline established under the procedural schedule. (iii) Exact copy is required.
-The original and paper copies of the document delivered to the commission on the day following the filing deadline must conform exactly in form and content to the electronic version or the document will not be considered to have been timely filed and may be rejected on that basis. (c) When deemed received.
+The commission encourages the use of the web portal rather than via e-mail or fax.
+Printed submissions must be date and time stamped by 5:00 p.m. of the date established for filing. (ii) Printed Supplements to Electronic Filings.
+The commission must physically receive the printed copies by 12:00 noon on the first business day following the filing deadline established under the procedural schedule. (iii) Exact copy is required.
+The printed r copies of the document delivered to the commission on the day following the filing deadline must conform exactly in form and content to the electronic version or the document will not be considered to have been timely filed and may be rejected on that basis. (c) When deemed received.
 A document submitted through the commission's records center web portal is deemed received only when the sender receives notification from the commission that the document has been received.
 A document submitted by e-mail or fax is deemed received when the entire document successfully reaches the commission's records center electronic mailbox or fax machine.
-Documents submitted electronically are not considered officially received or filed until the commission receives the original and paper copies the next business day, when they are stamped with the date and time received.
+Documents submitted electronically may be rejected if the commission does not receive the printed copies the next business day

 480-07-150

-(5) Waiver of service by statutory means. (a) A party may choose to waive service of process by means of personal delivery, United States mail or parcel delivery service, in whole or in part, and elect to receive service by electronic means. (b) Waiver must be made in writing, filed with the commission, and must specify alternative methods of communication to effect service.
-Alternates may include fax or e-mail. (c) Waiver excuses other parties and the commission from the obligation to use methods of service specified in rule or statute.
+(5) Waiver of service by statutory means. (a) A party may choose to waive service of process by electronic means and elect to receive service by personal delivery, United States mail or parcel delivery service, in whole or in part. (b) Waiver must be made in writing, filed with the commission, and must specify alternative methods of communication to effect service.
+Alternates may include fax or mailed delivery. (c) Waiver excuses other parties and the commission from the obligation to use methods of service specified in rule or statute.
 Neither the commission nor any party is foreclosed from making service by statutory means upon a party who has waived such service, and timely service by a method specified in the statute will satisfy legal requirements for service when it is used.
 (6) Service by parties.
-Parties must serve documents by delivering one copy to each other party by one of the following methods: (a) In person. (b) By mail, properly addressed with first class postage prepaid.
+Parties must serve documents by electronic delivery but may choose also to deliver one copy to each other party by one of the following methods: (a) In person. (b) By mail, properly addressed with first class postage prepaid.